 In the 2017 match, First Steamworks, teams had to complete 3 tasks.
 Provide fuel for the airship.
 Collect gears to make the propellers spin on the air ship and finaly board the air ship.

 This year we developed a new drive train, the swerve drive.
 We won the Judges Award at the Arkansas Rock City Regional.
 Our media team also made the regional poster for Steamworks!
 Everyone was proud of Victoria for performing very well this year.

 The 2016 robotics competition is a medieval themed, game played by two alliances of three robots each. score points through various methods including launching gray foam balls called “boulders” into opponent’s castle and breaching defense elements.
-Teams can capture their opponents after weakening it enough. may then scale to earn 15.
-We won the Quality award at our Midwest regional this year.
+Teams can capture their opponent’s castle after weakening it enough and may then scale it to earn more points.